 This skin condition causes white flat spots which are about 2 to 5 mm in size.
 These spots are typically found on the shin and parts of the forearm exposed to the sun; but the neck, face, or shoulders, which also get sun exposure, can also be vulnerable.
 It’s not clear what causes idiopathic guttate hypomelanosis.
 Experts speculate that they could be a kind of white freckle caused by sun damage or even aging.

 What to do: Idiopathic guttate hypomelanosis is a harmless condition and doesn’t require treatment.
 You can, however, use cosmetics, topical steroid creams, or localized dermabrasion to improve appearance.
 And always take care to protect yourself from the sun.1

 Pityriasis alba is a harmless skin condition common in young adults and children.
 It begins as oval or round patches of pink rough skin which fades to a pale color.
 These patches usually develop on the chin, cheeks, and skin surrounding the mouth but may also be seen on the legs, arms, or trunk.
 The patches may be dry or mildly itchy.
 They tend to be more noticeable after being exposed to the sun as they don’t tan normally.
 This kind of inflammation of the skin is thought to be related to eczema, although it has been observed in people who don’t have a history of eczema.

 What to do: This condition typically resolves on its own and the skin color returns to normal.
 But it can persist for some years and may go and come during this time.
 Using a moisturizer can help if the patches are dry.
 You can also use a steroid cream if they are itchy or red.
-Remember to use a sunscreen with a high SPF of at least 30 when you go out into the sun.2
+Remember to use a sunscreen with a high SPF of at least

 3. Keratosis Pilaris